godaddy/gasket/packages/gasket-plugin-workbox/README.md

   (default: `./build/workbox`)
 - `assetPrefix` - (string) change the default path to `/_workbox` endpoint by adding a path prefix here. (default: '').
-Used for setting up CDN support for Workbox files. `next.assetPrefix` will be used be unless specified here.
+Used for setting up CDN support for Workbox files. `zone` will be used be unless specified here.
 - `config`: (object) Any initial [workbox config options][generateSWString] which will be merged with those from any `workbox` lifecycle hooks.